MatthewBrannon/DOP-C02_Notes/Domain II - Configuration Management/CloudFormation.md

 ## **AWS CloudFormation Monitoring**

-- CloudFormation is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in CloudFormation.
-CloudTrail captures all API calls for CloudFormation as events, including calls from the CloudFormation console and from code calls to the CloudFormation APIs.
+- CloudFormation is integrated with AWS [[CloudTrail]], a service that provides a record of actions taken by a user, role, or an AWS service in CloudFormation. [[CloudTrail]] captures all API calls for CloudFormation as events, including calls from the CloudFormation console and from code calls to the CloudFormation APIs.

 ## **AWS CloudFormation Security**